wagmitt/kofi-finance-docs/docs/liquid-staking/fees.md

 Understand the fee structure for using Kofi Finance services.

-## Staking Fees

-### Deposit Fee
+## Deposit Fee

-- **Rate**: Variable% (1 epoch worth of rewards)
-- Fee is equivalent to one epoch's worth of staking rewards
-- Helps maintain protocol stability and prevent gaming
+The deposit fee has a variable rate equivalent to one epoch's worth of staking rewards.
+This fee is applied at the time of deposit and helps maintain protocol stability while preventing gaming of the system
-- Applied at the time of deposit

-### Performance Fee
+## Performance Fee

-- **Rate**: 10% of staking rewards
-- Deducted automatically from staking rewards
-- Used to support protocol development and maintenance
+The performance fee is set at a rate of 10% of staking rewards.
+It is deducted automatically from staking rewards and is used to support ongoing protocol development and maintenance activities.

-### Withdrawal Fee
+## Withdrawal Fee

-- **Rate**: 0%
-- No fees for withdrawing APT from the protocol
-- Standard network gas fees apply
+There is no withdrawal fee (0% rate) for withdrawing APT from the protocol.
+However, standard network gas fees still apply to all withdrawal transactions.

-## Protocol Revenue

-Protocol revenue is generated from:

-- Deposit fees
-- Management fees from staking rewards